chirag8arora/practice/academic/cs6373_pl/review-final.md

 #####3.
 In what way are reserved words better than keywords?

-> Reserved words are better than keywords because the redeﬁnition of keywords can be confusing, but not on reserved words.
+> Reserved words are better than keywords because the redefinition of keywords can be confusing, but not on reserved words.

 #####4.
 What is an alias?